-The duties of an audiologist assistant vary, depending on the level of training, available supervision, local laws, and work environment, according to the U.S. Bureau of Labor Statistics (BLS).
+The duties of an audiologist assistant vary, depending on the level of training, available supervision, local laws, and work environment.
 Generally, supervising audiologists assign assistants some duties that require direct supervision, as well as some that require indirect supervision.
-Some of the tasks an audiologist assistant may perform include maintaining equipment and tools, repairing hearing aids, and checking the functionality of audiology equipment.
+The tasks an audiologist assistant may perform include maintaining equipment and tools, repairing hearing aids, and checking the functionality of audiology equipment.
 Audiologist assistants may also conduct neonatal screenings to help identify whether a newborn may have hearing loss.

 Other responsibilities of an audiologist assistant can include preparing patients for electrophysiologic and balance testing, as well as assisting the supervising audiologist during testing.
 Assistants may also perform administrative tasks, such as record keeping, and can sometimes assist in clinical research.

-Overall, what audiologist assistants do is support audiologists in performing routine tasks, allowing them to devote more time to complex evaluations, diagnostics, management, and treatment that requires their level of expertise.
-Audiologist assistants’ support allows audiologists to develop a more comprehensive patient care strategy, ultimately improving patient outcomes.
+Overall, audiologist assistants support audiologists in performing routine tasks, allowing them to devote more time to complex evaluations, diagnostics, management, and treatments that require their level of expertise.
+The support of audiologist assistants allows audiologists to develop more comprehensive patient care strategies, ultimately improving patient outcomes.